DKER2/personalwebsite/src/Modules/Posts/Assets/Posts/WorkingAtStartup.md

 ### Being proactive

 Always be proactive in clearing ambious in requirement.
 What is implemented can be totally different from the initial requirements.
-So I should bne clear what is the goal, before start to write the first line of code, it could save you a lot of time
+So you should be clear what is the goal, before start to write the first line of code, it could save you a lot of time

 ### Balance work-life

 Working in a startup, where a release cycle of a big feature can be one-two weeks to meet the deadline of user, you should prepare for extensive week.
 So please please prepare for it, and give you some pace to balance life.
-That will not about your life, but also your quality of work.
+Not only about your life, but also your quality of work.
 Being in a good mood, 8-hours-sleep will allow to write the best line of code.

 ### Priority